 “I have been depressed for about 2 years and did not want to take antidepressants so I went looking for a good supplement.
 At first I was hit and miss taking the Stress-Eze and it helped some.
 About a month ago I decided to be strict with taking Stress-Eze as directed in the morning and at night.
 WOW what a difference.
 I am laughing more and my energy is up as well as my moods.
 I am so much better at handling stress as well.
 What a relief to know I can take something natural rather than putting the conventional meds in my body.” – Club Member from Iowa

-Here are some tips to beat the holiday blues
+Here are some tips to beat the holiday blues and stress

 1. Keep your regular routine.